 Then there's the movement of the mother's chest from her breathing.
 This stimulates the baby to keep breathing and keeps their heart rate stable.
 In fancier medical terms, it prevents and decreases Apnea and Bradycardia.
 (Apnea ~ when baby stops breathing.
 Bradycardia ~ when the baby's heart rate slows down)

 This, in turn, keeps the baby's oxygen levels where they should be (Oxygen Saturation) and helps your baby sleep for more extended periods.
 And we've all learned that children grow when they are sleeping.
 If your baby is premature, very small, has low muscle tone, or didn't grow optimally in the womb, this is especially important for you.

 And... medical interventions like drips, ventilation, monitors, and so on do not affect kangaroo care.
 The baby can still have all those "gadgets" attached while lying on your chest.
 Many have found that these things are not as needed when practicing KMC.
 So all the more reason to take advantage of kangaroo mother care.

 If your baby needs to be transported to another hospital or clinic, you can use kangaroo care as a safe and effective means to keep your baby stable.
 And if you can not do it yourself, ambulance staff can keep your baby in the kangaroo position.

 Breastfeeding and Kangaroo Mother Care

-Exclusively breastfeeding your baby on demand is the ideal.
+Exclusively breastfeeding your baby on demand is ideal.
 Whether your baby breastfeeds directly from your breast or gets your breastmilk via a nasogastric tube (the little tube that goes through the nose into the tummy), a cup or other method is not the point.
-The point is that your baby should get YOUR milk, that is specifically designed for YOUR baby, at that stage.
+The point is that your baby should get YOUR milk, which is specifically designed for YOUR baby, at that stage.